yasifipo/yasifipo/README.md

 *  category: optional
 *  static: mandatory, name of folder that can contains files like images
 *  content (not part of yaml): will be displayed in chapter page
+*  redirect (str or tab) : urls redirected to url by 301 redirection

 ## any prez file
 *  slug: mandatory, url part of the current presentation